NilanshGupta/nexmo-developer/README.md

 ### Setting up with Docker

 If you don't want to install Ruby & PostgreSQL then you can use docker to sandbox Nexmo Developer into its own containers.
-After you [Install Docker](https://docs.docker.com/engine/installation/) run the following:
+After you [Install Docker](https://docs.docker.com/engine/installation/) run the following git commands:

 ```
 $ git clone git@github.com:Nexmo/nexmo-developer.git